 Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies Amendments to HKAS 1 and HKFRS Practice Statement 2 require entities to disclose their material accounting policy information rather than their significant accounting policies.
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 Amendments to HKFRS Practice Statement 2 provide non-mandatory guidance on how to apply the concept of materiality to accounting policy disclosures.
 Amendments to HKAS 1 are effective for annual periods beginning on or after 1 January 2023 and earlier application is permitted.
 Since the guidance provided in the amendments to HKFRS Practice Statement 2 is non-mandatory, an effective date for these amendments is not necessary.
-The Company is currently assessing the impact of the amendments on the Company's accounting policy disclosures.
+The Company is currently revisiting the accounting policy disclosures to ensure consistency with amendments.